 The son of a first-generation Italian American, Dr. Gallizzi decided to become an orthopaedic surgeon after he and his mother were involved in a serious bicycle accident.
 He watched his mother endure 16 different orthopaedic surgical procedures during the first 18 years of his life.

 “Dr. Gallizzi is known for innovative and state-of-the-art surgical techniques and treatments that are changing and improving the field of spinal surgery, revisions and repair.” said Dan Drawbaugh, CEO of The Steadman Clinic and Steadman Philippon Research Institute (SPRI).

-“Dr. Gallizzi is a welcomed addition to our surgical team here at The Steadman Clinic,” said Dr. Philippon.
 “His groundbreaking work with robotic and endoscopic techniques in minimally invasive spinal surgery fits right in with our philosophy of providing the very best and most cutting-edge procedures and technology in helping our patients recover quickly and return to their normal, active lives.” said Dr. Marc Philippon, managing partner of The Steadman Clinic and chair of SPRI.

 Dr. Gallizzi is a cancer survivor and is married to his college sweetheart.
 They both are involved with animal rescue organizations and have two rescue dogs.